mnru/hee/README.md

 The type context Γ is elided from most rules for brevity, and also because expressions cannot extend it during computation.
-That is, only definitions (not expressions) can bind values to names.
+That is, only top-level definitions (not expressions) can bind values to names.

 ### Example